gsi-upm/sematch/docs/sources/index.md

 print evaluation.evaluate_metric('wpath_en_es', wpath_en_es, 'rg65_EN-ES')
 ```

 Although the word similarity correlation measure is the standard way to evaluate the semantic similarity metrics, it relies on human judgements over word pairs which may not have same performance in real applications.
-Therefore, apart from word similarity evaluation, the Sematch evaluation framework also includes a simple aspect category classification.
+Therefore, apart from word similarity evaluation, Sematch also includes a simple aspect category classification.
+The task classifies noun concepts such as pasta, noodle, steak into their ontological parent concept FOOD.

 ```python
 from sematch.evaluation import AspectEvaluation